ulric-collaco/paste/readme.md

 </Error>
 ```

 It means you're using a raw R2 URL without a signature.
-Use the app's Download button, which fetches a presigned URL from the signer.
-Ensure `VITE_R2_SIGNER_URL` is configured and your Worker is deployed.
+Use the app's Download button, which fetches a presigned URL from the server.